BMW-lab-MSU/SF_Prescibed_Fire_HSI/README.md

 ---

 ## 🔗 Citation
-If you use this repository or its methods, please cite:
+If you use this repository or its methods, please cite, will update correct citations soon:
 ```
 @inproceedings{mlsp2025_hsi_burn,
   title={Attention and Edge-Aware Band Selection for Efficient Hyperspectral Classification of Burned Vegetation},